risalkn/Task-Management-App/README.md

   delete, and modify them with using different end points project for Spring Boot -We have enabled below API endpoints for operation.

-    -POST /task/createTasks
+  - POST /task/createTasks
-        The endpoint used for create multiple tasks.
+    - The endpoint used for create multiple tasks.
-  -POST /task/createTask
+  - POST /task/createTask
-  The endpoint used for create single Task .
+    - The endpoint used for create single Task .
-  -GET /task
+  - GET /task
-  The endpoint used for get All tasks and details
+    - The endpoint used for get All tasks and details
-  -GET /task/{id}
+  - GET /task/{id}
-  The endpoint used for get a specific task by using its task id.
+    - The endpoint used for get a specific task by using its task id.
-  -DELETE /task/{id}
+  - DELETE /task/{id}
-  The endpoint used for delete a task by using its task id.
+    - The endpoint used for delete a task by using its task id.
-  -PATCH /task/{id}
+  - PATCH /task/{id}
-  The endpoint used for updated a task with its ID
+    - The endpoint used for updated a task with its ID

 **setup**
 -please update src/main/resources/application.yml and docker-compose.yml file with all properties.